-- Gifted and Talented Training: All teachers serving GT Students are required to complete a 30 hour initial training, and then a 6 hour update each year.
+- Gifted and Talented Training: All teachers serving GT students in a core content area are required to complete a 30-hour initial training and then a 6-hour update each year.

 - Dyslexia Training: Dyslexia training is required for educators who teach students with dyslexia and must include new research and practices in educating students with dyslexia.

-PowerSchool Develop is the district’s Professional Development Management System that allows access to employees to register for Plano ISD’s professional development and training opportunities.
-PowerSchool also provides access to on-demand professional learning resources that create a highly personalized learning experience for all educators to improve practice and raise student achievement.
-Staff can browse the catalog for the activities that will enhance their professional/job skills, or search the catalog for specific activities recommended by their supervisor or principal.
-Plano ISD utilizes PowerSchool to:
+PowerSchool Development is the district’s professional development management system which allows access to employees to register for Plano ISD’s professional development and training opportunities.
+Staff can browse the catalog for the activities that will enhance their professional/job skills or search the catalog to locate specific activities recommended by their supervisor or principal.
+Plano ISD utilizes PowerSchool to

-- Standardize groups and categories in a concise manner to assist team members in their searches for professional learning offerings
+- designate groups and categories in a concise manner to assist team members in their searches for professional learning offerings

 - Attendance for all face-to-face professional learning activities will be entered into PowerSchool within one week of the event.

-- Online courses will be marked complete at least once per month, or more frequently at the facilitator's discretion.
+- Online courses will be marked complete at least once per month.

-- Sign‐in sheets are the official record of attendance for all courses in PowerSchool, and electronic copies of all sign-in sheets will be kept (through Google Drive) for three years following the professional learning activity.
+- Sign‐in sheets are the official record of attendance for all courses in PowerSchool Development and electronic copies of all sign-in sheets will be kept (through Google Drive) for three years following the professional learning activity.

 - Credit will not be granted to anyone who has not signed the course attendance sheet.